 Paris, Oct.
-13.-King Leopold, of Hel-gium, has arrived in Paris to visit the exposition, but, to the disappointment of the Parisians, he will remain incogof the Parisans, he will remain incog-nito during his ten days, except on one day, when he will officially visit Presi-dent Loubet and will attend a recep-tion to be given at the Elysee palace in his honor the same evening.
-The king is living at a hotel, instead of tak-ing up quarters in the supportunity man. ing up quarters in the sumptuous man slon in the Bois de Boulogne which was specially fitted out at a great expense for the accommodation of royal visi-tors to the exposition and which has been practically empty ever since
+13.-King Leopold, of Bel-gium, has arrived in Paris to visit the exposition, but, to the disappointment of the Parisians, he will remain incognito during his ten days, except on one day, when he will officially visit Presition to be given at the Elysee palace in his honor the same evening.
+The king is living at a hotel, instead of tak-ing up quarters in the sumptuous mansion in the Bois de Boulogne which was specially fitted out at a great expense for the accommodation of royal visi-tors to the exposition and which has been practically empty ever since